 This was a great idea as it meant we didn’t have to email everyone individual photos which took time that, as new parents, we definitely didn’t have much of!

 But that folder had another advantage that we had no idea about at the time.

-My best friend decided to use some of the photos to create a baby photo album for us showing our daughters first few days – and it was the best baby present we received.
+My best friend decided to use some of those photos to create a personalised photo book for us showing our daughters first few days – and it was the best baby present we received.

 I love the tradition of spending some time just after the new year starts, looking back over the year just gone and creating a lasting memory of that year – warts and all!